Tension-Type Headache

 What is a tension-type headache?

-A common type of headache characterized by a feeling of tightness or pressure around the head.
+A common type of headache characterized by a feeling of tightness or pressure in the head and neck.

 What are the symptoms of tension-type headaches?